robincunningham2/robincunningham2/README.md

-I am just a student that spends his time coding programs and websites
+I am just a person that spends his time coding programs and websites